cr4sh-me/NHLauncher/README.md

 NHLauncher have Polish language!

 - Availability:
 NHLauncher is available on older and newer android versions!

+- SplashScreen:
+You can enable and disable themed SplashScreen!

 ## How to request new tool/s
 If you like to request new tool for NHLauncher, first check all it functions on NetHunter platform.